straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ## Naive Bayes
 Called Naive because you assume X and Y are not dependent when they may be.
 But it still works.
 Bayes is a probabilistic type of classify because you first calculate the probabilities and then based on those probabilities assign the new point a class.
+The dependent/y does not need to be binary.
+Can have multiple classes.

+Gaussian NB would not work on binary features.
+For categorical features use the CategoricalNB model

 Bayes Theorem Example

 tool1: 60pph  P(tool1)=60/100=0.6